ThomasWilshaw/olive/architecture.md

   _What is the MACOs stuff for?_

 ## /docker
-Contains the Docker files for Olive's Linux continous intergration, see the README for more details.
+Contains the Docker files for Olive's Linux continuous integration, see the README for more details.
 Based on the
 [Academy Software Foundation's Docker](https://github.com/AcademySoftwareFoundation/aswf-docker) implementation .